Salmon Fishing In Michigan: A Complete Guide

 Coho Salmon – also known as silver salmon, or silvers, are well-known for fighting and bone-jarring strikes.

-Coho is the second species of salmon to enter the rivers, making October a prime silver salmon month.
-Coho salmon will make their way up most big rivers and small streams with some rivers getting significant runs, while others just get a few strays.
+Coho is the second species of salmon to enter the rivers, making October and early November prime silver salmon months.

 An angler with a hump back pink salmon